Silver Flag

-Silver Flag training exercise provides United States Air Force Civil Engineers with a training venue in a contingency environment that focuses on hands-on technical experience for high-demand, contingency tools and equipment generally not available at home station.
-Standardized curriculum is managed through the Air Force Civil Engineer Center (AFCEC).
+Silver Flag training exercise provides United States Air Force Civil Engineers with a training venue in a contingency environment that focuses on hands-on technical experience with high-demand, contingency tools and equipment generally not available at home station.
+The standardized curriculum is managed through the Air Force Civil Engineer Center (AFCEC).

-Silver Flag training exercise focuses on bare base beddown, sustainment operations and recovery after attack.
+Silver Flag training exercise focuses on bare base beddown, sustainment operations and recovery after an attack.
 The following elements are part of the training covered during Silver Flag: